 Type of licence What asbestos can be removed?
-Class A Can remove any amount or quantity of asbestos or ACM including: - any amount of friable asbestos or ACM - any amount of ACD, and - any amount of non-friable asbestos or ACM Class B Can remove: - any amount of non-friable asbestos or ACM - any amount of ACD associated with the removal of non-friable asbestos or ACM.
+Class A Can remove any amount or quantity of asbestos or ACM including: any amount of friable asbestos or ACM any amount of ACD, and any amount of non-friable asbestos or ACM Class B Can remove: any amount of non-friable asbestos or ACM any amount of ACD associated with the removal of non-friable asbestos or ACM.

-Type of licence No licence required Can remove: up to 10m2 of non-friable asbestos or ACM ACD that is: associated with the removal of less than 10m2 of non-friable asbestos or ACM not associated with the removal of friable or non-friable asbestos and is only a minor contamination.
+Type of licence What asbestos can be removed?
+No licence required Can remove: - up to 10m 2 of non-friable asbestos or ACM - ACD that is: associated with the removal of less than 10m2 of non-friable asbestos or ACM not associated with the removal of friable or non-friable asbestos and is only a minor contamination.